 How can RPA help the banking industry?

 Quite possibly the most obvious answer is that RPA can greatly streamline the back-office.
 Often this results in faster, better, and more efficient services.
 Something that’s key in an increasingly competitive space where the main differentiator for banks is user experience.
 For instance, integrating RPA into your account onboarding can transform a time-consuming and cumbersome process into a quick and satisfying experience.
+Or RPA bots can take the brunt of tedious mail indexation.
+Via high-level business rules, they can, for instance, attach mails to dossiers based on the email addresses on the file.

 But the benefits of RPA in the banking industry go beyond just improved services.
 With automated fraud detection and prevention, and validation of customer data you’re ensured a higher degree of compliance.
 “But how?” you might ask.
 Because letting the robots take over reduces human error.
 “To err is human,” wrote Alexander Pope in his Essay on Criticism.
-So when you have to handle the copious amounts of data that bank employees have to, mistakes are inevitable.
+So, when you have to handle the copious amounts of data that bank employees have to, mistakes are inevitable.
 With banks spending more than 350 million euros per year to ensure KYC process compliance, according to Thomson Reuters, reducing human involvement – and therefore error – through RPA is their Holy Grail.

 RPA: fad or the future?